taylorwood/lein-native-image/README.md

 may not apply to future releases.
 At least one AOT issue has been fixed since 1.0.0-RC1, but you must build Substrate VM locally to get unreleased fixes.

-When the `:opts ["-H:+ReportUnsupportedElementsAtRuntime"]` flag is set, some `native-image` build issues will be deferred as runtime exceptions.
+When the `:opts ["--report-unsupported-elements-at-runtime"]` flag is set, some `native-image` AOT compilation issues will be deferred as runtime exceptions.
+You can try specifying this flag if `native-image` compilation fails.
 To avoid unexpected errors at runtime, don't use this flag for "production" builds.

 You may need to set `:opts ["-H:EnableURLProtocols=http"]` to use HTTP libraries.